 The Mathematical Institute is based in the Andrew Wiles Building on Woodstock Road.
 The department has one of the more modern buildings at the university and was designed in consideration of the Mathematical mind, including the Penrose Paving outside the building.
 The mezzanine level of the building contains six lecture theatres (L1-L6), which vary in size to cater for the department's various needs, six spacious classrooms (C1-C6) and the Mathematical Institute's café.
-Please note that access to the public areas of the Andrew Wiles Building is restricted to 8am-6pm on weekdays only.
+Please note that access to the Andrew Wiles Building for OMMS and Part C students is restricted to the public areas of the building from 8am to 6pm on weekdays only.